Looking for the best things to do in Chania at night? You’re in the right place!

 While you enjoy yourself and admire the views, feel free to find the perfect gift for your beloved ones back home.
 There are plenty of souvenir stores available in the area.

-You can locate anything from ceramics and wood utensils to jewellery and clothes.
+You can locate anything from ceramics and wood utensils to jewelry and clothes.
 The options are truly limitless.

 Apart from physical stores, you can find a few street vendors in the port who have an aptitude for bargaining.
 Don’t miss the chance to have some fun negotiating and lowering the price.